·

 Bluegill caught with a fiberglass 6wt rod and an old Pflueger Medalist reel.

 The first thing we need to do if we are going to target bluegill is to get some gear and flies.
 Neither need to be particularly fancy or pricey.
 If you have a setup for trout, you already have a setup for bluegill.
 Fly rods ranging from 0wt through 7wt are most appropriate.
 The 9 foot 4, 5, or 6 weight rod that most fly anglers start with for trout are great tools to start with and may be all you ever need.
 For some areas where casting room is limited a shorter rod is often useful.
-I use a 6’6” rod in a few places but 7’6” rods are usually the first my first alternate to a 9 footer for brushy creeks or lakes where the water has risen and there are lots of trees and brush very close to the banks.
+I use a 6’6” rod in a few places but 7’6” rods are usually the first my first alternate to a nine footer for brushy creeks or lakes where the water has risen and there are lots of trees and brush very close to the banks.
 Rods lighter than a 4wt are often fun to use and can make even palm sized bluegill feel like a good sized fish, yet still have a enough backbone to deal with a dinner plate sized 2lb+ bluegill or a larger bass.
 A 7 weight rod is usually a bit heavier than needed for targeting bluegill but at times can be useful for casting larger deer hair bugs and poppers in waters with big bluegills and largemouth bass found in the same areas at the same time.
 Rod designs of graphite, fiberglass, and bamboo are all fine tools for chasing bluegills.
 Bluegill are fairly strong fish for their size but don’t make long and fast runs.
 Just about any fly reel that will hold a fly line will suffice, even a simple design with a fixed tension click drag.

 Bluegill caught fly fishing with sink tip fly line from a San Diego are lake.